How to Cut Corners and Get Bounded Convex Curvature: Introduction

-Let $\PP$ be the inwards offset of $S$ by $r$, that is, $\PP$ is the subset of $S$ of points with distance at least $r$ to the pocket boundary $\partial S$.
-See Figure \ref{beforeAfterRounding}. $\PP$ is the set of all allowed positions of the center of $\tool$.
-If we had complete control over the tool, then we would be able to remove the material in all of $\PP$ and at all points with distance at most $r$ from $\PP$ by letting the tool center traverse the boundary $\partial\PP$.
-However, there are restrictions on what tool paths we can follow, e.g., we cannot count on following a toolpath with sharp corners in a precise way.
+Let $\PP$ be the inwards offset of $S$ by $r$, that is, $\PP$ is the subset of $S$ of points with distance at least $r$ to the pocket boundary $\partial S$; see Figure~\ref{beforeAfterRounding}.
+Then $\PP$ is the set of all allowed positions of the center of $\tool$ --- if the center goes outside $\PP$, the tool will cut away material from outside the pocket $S$.
+If we had complete control over the tool, then we would be able to remove the material at all points with distance at most $r$ from $\PP$ by letting the tool center traverse the boundary $\partial\PP$ (if $\partial\PP$ consists of more than one cycle, we would traverse the cycles one after one, connected by some transitions that we do not care about here), and this would be the maximum amount of material that could possibly be removed from $S$.
+However, there are restrictions on what toolpaths we can follow, e.g., we cannot count on following a toolpath with sharp corners in a precise way.

 We are now ready to describe the first application where we want to compute the maximum subset of bounded convex curvature.

-Assume that the tool can only follow a path which has bounded curvature in general.
-Assume furthermore that the tool can turn at least as sharply as its own boundary, that is, $r\geq 1$.
+\paragraph{Application 1: Toolpaths of bounded curvature.} Assume that the tool can only follow the boundary of a curvilinear region with bounded convex \emph{and} concave curvature.
+This means that the curvature must be bounded both when the tool is turning left and right.
+A double-sided restriction on the curvature like this is usually simply called \emph{bounded curvature} and has been studied in many papers on robotics and routing problems~\cite{agarwal2002curvature,ahn2012reachability,ayala2015length,lazard2002complexity,lee2000approximation}.
+In our setup, we furthermore assume that the tool can turn at least as sharply as its own boundary, that is, we have~$r\geq 1$.